Dialectical Behavior Therapy.

 Dialectical Behavior Therapy

-Dialectical Behavior Therapy (DBT) is an evidence-based treatment with much research behind it to support its effectiveness.
-It is a type of Cognitive Behavioral Therapy (CBT).
-The theories behind DBT suggest that there is a social component involved in the varied emotional responses different people exhibit in their behavior.
-Reactions will vary on an individual basis as they relate to different types of interpersonal relationships, such as romantic, family and friend relationships—as relationships of this nature tend to carry the most emotional weight.
+Dialectical Behavior Therapy (DBT) is an evidence-based treatment that is supported by much research and is a type of Cognitive Behavioral Therapy (CBT).
+The theories behind DBT suggest that varied emotional responses exhibited in behavior are influenced by a social component.
+Reactions vary on an individual basis as they relate to different types of interpersonal relationships, such as romantic, family and friend relationships, which tend to carry the most emotional weight.

-For those lacking the coping skills to deal with these sudden outpourings of emotion, Dialectical Behavior Therapy helps to identify and practice effective means of handling difficult and challenging situations.
-Within the mental health and substance abuse community, many experience high levels of emotional agitation that can be more intense and more rapidly elevated than those who do not have mental health or substance abuse issues.
-This can influence stronger more pronounced reactions than seen in an average person.
-Following such disturbances it may also take a longer length of time for more sensitive people to return to a relaxed emotional baseline.
+This influences stronger more pronounced reactions than seen in an average person.
+Following such disturbances, it takes a longer length of time for more sensitive people to return to a relaxed emotional baseline.
 DBT addresses these problems.
-It has been found most effective in treating borderline personality disorder, anxiety disorders and depressive disorders.
-Behaviors and ways of being that promote suicidal and self-harming ideations are always addressed immediately.
+It is most effective in treating borderline personality disorder, anxiety disorders, and depressive disorders.
+DBT addresses behaviors and ways of being that promote suicidal and self-harming ideations immediately.

 A therapist employing DBT methodology is involved in a collaborative effort with their clients and other staff members.
-How a client handles social relations will be under evaluation and the work of the therapy will be geared towards improvement upon how they approach social situations.
-This may involve role-playing, utilizing self-soothing techniques and clients being challenged to practice new skills in their daily lives when not in therapy.
+The client’s social relations will be evaluated in therapy.
+Therapy will focus on improving their approach to social situations.
+This may involve role-playing, utilizing self-soothing techniques, and clients being challenged to practice new skills in their daily lives when not in therapy.